brandireger/Zillow_Project/README.md

 ## Pipeline

 # Planning
+- New Hypotheses:
+    - $H_a$: Engineered features will improve predictions
+- Failed to reject Hypotheses:
+    - $H_a$: Value is predicted best by all features in dataset
+- Rejected Hypotheses:
     - $H_0$: Value is not predictable by any features in the dataset
-- $H_a$: Value is predicted best by all features in dataset
     - $H_a$: Value is predicted best by number of beds
     - $H_a$: Value is predicted best by number of baths
     - $H_a$: Value is predicted best by sq feet

 - Predictor Features (independent):
     - First model: sq feet, number of bedrooms, number of bathrooms

 - Predicted Feature (dependent): 'taxvaluedollarcnt' aka value

-- Feature Engineering: (to be done if time allows)
+- Feature Engineering Ideas:
+    - Combine bathroom and bedrooms into bath_bed
+    - Calculate age of home
+    - Make is_extra column for features like pool, fireplace, hot tub, etc

 # Acquire Data